 Try to chill out, swim, sunbathe or whatever and eat whatever is appropriate for the time of day.

 Melatonin is a hormone released by your brain to make you sleepy.
 When your body clock is disrupted then this may not happen when you want it.
 You can take Melatonin supplement tablets to help you sleep after you arrive at your destination.
-Generally you will only need these for the west to east leg of your journey.
+Generally you will only need these for the west to east leg of your journey (US to Europe).

 Melatonin has been extensively researched and is now used widely as a jet lag remedy and sleep aid.
 The latest research seems to show that Melatonin aids sleep during times when your body clock says you wouldn’t normally be resting which makes it perfect for countering jet lag.